sosuisen/jukdoc-ee/README.md

 - Docker
   - Install Docker Desktop if your OS is Windows.
 - OpenAI API key
-- Google Chrome (for Windows) and Firefox (for Linux) as required by payara-micro-maven-plugin, which uses Selenium for development
+- Google Chrome (for macOS) or Firefox (for Linux) as required by payara-micro-maven-plugin, which uses Selenium for Dev Mode.

-This project has been tested in Windows and WSL environments.

 ## Build